 Conversely, the main reasons given by respondents with a lower trust score include:

 Lack of responsiveness.
 Where there’s a lack of responsiveness, and correlating lower trust, respondents needs weren’t being met, with a lack of communication, and issues with the speed of service identified.

 General lack of trust in government and public services.
 For some respondents, the lack of trust doesn’t appear to be grounded in a specific reason or experience.
 Some respondents identified a political or ideological position as a reason for their general lack of trust.

 Inconsistency.
 Some respondents note that service provision and experience is inconsistent, and this results in a lack of trust.
 For example, some respondents note inconsistency between different staff members.

 Lack of knowledge about public services.
 Respondents often comment that they don’t know what the Public Service does and as a result, don’t trust it.
 Part of this is that they may not identify certain services with Public Service institutions and though they may trust the service, this doesn’t necessarily mean they trust the institution.

 Every quarter the Kiwis Count survey asks 1,000 people about their trust and confidence in government and public services, as well as a range of demographic information that helps Te Kawa Mataaho Public Service Commission understand who we’re listening to.
-In the latest quarter, data from 1,000 informants was collected in September 2021.
-This provides a set of 7,000 informant responses across the 2020/2021 years, in addition to the data collected in previous quarters.
+In the latest quarter, data from 1,000 informants was collected in March 2022.
+This provides a set of 8,000 informant responses to date across the three years that this survey has operated and is added to data from past surveys.
 Legacy data – dating back to 2012 – is used to illustrate overall trends, primarily in the quarterly graph.